CartoDB/mobile-sdk/docs/guides/04-vector-objects-on-map.md

 </div>

-##### Example Line on a Mobile Map
+#### Example Line on a Mobile Map

 ![line](https://raw.githubusercontent.com/CartoDB/mobile-dotnet-samples/master/images/line.png)

-#### Add a Polygon
+### Add Polygon or Multi-Polygon

 Add a polygon and apply polygon styling using the following code.
-The following examples add a polygon with polygon holes:
+The following examples add a polygon with polygon holes, note that you need to use `MapPosVector` object for polygon coordinate arrays :

 <div class="js-TabPanes">
   <ul class="Tabs">